New Jersey floats $400 million in tax breaks to lure Philadelphia 76ers

 “I love the Sixers,” he said.
 “They belong in Philadelphia.”

-The team’s move to Chinatown comes as some in the community worry that street parking could disappear, traffic could rise and it could be harder to hold festivals.
+The team’s move to a part of the city a block from Chinatown comes as some in the community worry that street parking could disappear, traffic could rise and it could be harder to hold festivals.

 New Jersey’s offer comes just months after the state’s attorney general filed criminal racketeering charges against a Camden Democratic power broker as well as a former mayor of the city and others over what he said was their role in orchestrating tax incentive legislation and benefiting from it.
 He and the others have denied the charges and are fighting them in court.